c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 Perhaps the most tedious part of the Player is to update the song's and author's names.
 Let's see why:

-Bitmap mode works by cells.
+Bitmap mode uses cells.
 The screen is divided into:

 - 40 x 25 cells
 - Each cell is 8x8 pixels (8 bytes)
-- Each cell can not have more than 2 colors
+- Each cell can not have more than 2 colors at once

 .. figure:: https://lh3.googleusercontent.com/W9abCQZfIhLIFlxyodyd5BhMr0JioeCj9SSTgwhjkqfB0KH1J8PEta4SsS_tq7w8GiEXaOY0WFuobe1ngDv3vBwjgLs3MJMa5cpFkBjdFfbnC8AP6umui1-s8R0H8urtX1WG7_c
    :alt: cells

    *In Standard Bitmap mode cells can not have more than 2 colors at once*

-The total graphic uses 16 colors.
+Our graphic uses 16 colors.
 But if you pay attention, each cell has no more than 2 colors at a time.
-This graphical mode exists to save memory.
-For example, if one could choose 16 colors (4 bits) per pixel, then the graph would occupy:
+This graphics mode exists to save memory.
+For example, if one could choose 16 colors (4 bits) per pixel, then the graphic would occupy:

 -  (320 \* 200 \* 4 bits) / 8 = 32000 bytes.

 Something very expensive for a 64k RAM computer.
 In addition, VIC can not see more than 16k at a time.
-Added to that if one uses BASIC, then it only has 38k free.
-That is why his graphic mode does not exist in the C64.
+Added to that if one uses BASIC, then only 6k RAM free would be available (38k - 32k).
+That is why his graphic mode (16 colors per pixel) does not exist in the C64.

-When using cells, the foreground and background color is stored in A buffer of 40 x 25.
-Each byte represents the color of the cell: the 4 High bits are "foreground", and the 4 low bits are the "background".
+When using cells, the foreground and background color is stored in a buffer of 40 x 25.
+Each byte represents the color of the cell: bits #4 - #7 are used for the "foreground", and bits #0 - #3 are used for the "background".
 With this a bitmap + color graphic occupies:

 -  ((320 \* 200 \* 1 bit) / 8) + (40 \* 25) = 9000 bytes.

 And 9000 bytes is somewhat acceptable for a 64k RAM machine.

-To turn a pixel on at x,y and color it, works like this:
+To turn a pixel on at ``x, y`` and color it, works like this:

 .. code:: c